The transmission being stuck in 1 gear is an indication that it has gone into limp mode.

 If the transmission is going into limp mode then it should have stored a fault code - the first thing to do is get the codes read on a diagnostic tool.

-Also the oil level should be checked - there is no dipstick installed from the factory so a special tool is required (a dipstick!
-These are available from tool suppliers or also on ebay).
+Also the oil level should be checked - there is no dipstick installed from the factory so a special tool is required (a dipstick!).

 Check the transmission for oil leaks - this transmission is prone to leaking from the electrical connector on the front of the transmission .
 If leaking from here then the electrical spacer & seals in the transmission will need to be replaced & the electrical connector cleaned with electrical cleaner.

 A common fault inside the transmission is with the electrical plate - this usually shows up as a code for the transmission speed sensors.
 The valve chest needs to be removed for this.

 Another possibility can be undervoltage fault codes stored – this is often down to a faulty battery.
 The battery should be checked with an electronic battery tester if undervoltage fault codes are present in the transmission ECU.

 I would also recommend a transmission oil & filter change & inspect inside the sump pan for any signs of swarf indicating internal wear or damage to the transmission .

 I have changed the oil and filter there is no sign of any swarf on the magnet but still will not come out of emergency mode

 Hi, ok - but have you checked for fault codes yet?
 This is the first step in diagnosing limp mode